synapticloop/panl/README.md

 parameters into concise and precise URL paths.

-- **Have SEO friendlier URL paths with much shorter URLs than traditional query parameters (all the way through the search journey)** - This was the primary driver and the base functionality.
+- **Have SEO friendlier URL paths with much shorter URLs than traditional query parameters _(throughout the complete search journey)_** - This was the primary driver and the base functionality.

-- **Abstract away the complexities of the Solr query string** - Being able to have a simple interface through the URL which could generate complex queries.
+- **Abstract away the complexities of the Solr query string** - Being able to have a simple interface through the URL which could generate complex queries, without having to fully understand how Solr works in the back-end.
-  Not having to fully understand how Solr works in the back-end abstracts away the complexity of a front-end integrator and reduces the need to have the back-end and front-end understand each-other.
+  Additionally, it abstracts away the complexity of a front-end integrator and reduces the need to have the back-end and front-end understand each-other.

 - **Be quick to start up and easy to configure** - During development of a solution, being able to iterate over a solution, or change the way that Panl is configured is a must-have.
-Additionally, being able to upgrade the Panl server and have the configuration files be automatically picked up and work without any changes is a plus. (on the aging Windows development build machine, it takes less than a second to start..)
+Additionally, being able to upgrade the Panl server and have the configuration files be automatically picked up and work without any changes is a plus.
+(On the aging Windows development build machine, it takes less than a second to start...)

 - **Protect Solr from errant queries** - Hiding the Solr implementation details from the end user and parsing, decoding, and validating the URL before passing